Apprenticeships: Back to the Future

 As you may imagine, there are many good reasons for advocating apprenticeships but chief amongst them is that the principle is embraced at the highest level – and for Managing Director, Neil Richards, the attachment is personal.
 Asking him to recount his own experiences as an apprentice, you soon realise that this is a subject that continues to inspire him.

-“In Spring 1972, I was a sixteen-year-old lad, only bothered about kicking a ball around with my mates and wondering which girl to go out with on a Saturday.
+“In Spring 1972, I was a sixteen-year-old lad, only bothered about kicking a ball around with my mates and wondering where to go on a Saturday night.
 My time at school was coming to an end and I’d had enough of being taught subjects that didn’t interest me.
 I knew I needed to get into the world of work, and I was fortunate to live in a town where I could be taken on as an apprentice by the local employer.”

-“I knew I wasn’t interested with further education, so I was determined to become an apprentice at Shotton’s.
+“I knew I wasn’t interested with further education, so I was determined to become an apprentice at the steelworks.
 I knuckled down and studied hard for my CSEs and, when I got the results [successfully, and with final exams still to take], I didn’t bother after that.
-I started as a General Engineering apprentice in the September with 44 other lads and it was the most valuable four years of my life.”
+I started as a General Engineering apprentice in the September with 43 other lads and it was the most valuable four years of my life.”

 The scale of the steel-making operation at Shotton’s was huge – mind-bogglingly huge – at 470 hectares or nearly two square miles, the site was as large as Hyde Park and Central Park combined.
 Each year, workers in variety of different trades were required across a number of different processes.
 Apprentices were rotated around the operation in order to gain experience of the blast furnace, precision engineering, locomotive maintenance, the coke ovens, the main steelworks, the hot mill, the cold mill and the finishing plant.
 As a result, each would have practical, on-the-job experience of boiler making, electrical engineering, mechanics, fitting and machining.
 After two years, each retained apprentice was asked to specialise in one of these fields.
 Neil became an apprentice fitter and served another two years before he was automatically taken on, at almost three times his initial wage.